The leading AI-powered medical information platform.

 PhD, Harvard

-Founded Kensho Technologies, the most valuable AI acquisition in history (beating the previous record held by DeepMind)
+Founded Kensho Technologies, one of the most valuable AI acquisitions in history

 Zachary Ziegler